Group Exercise Leader

 2023 OaSIS

-The duties for group exercise leaders vary with the type of exercise.
-In general, they determine or develop exercise sessions, classes, or programs that fit participants’ needs and abilities.
+The duties for group exercise leaders vary with the type of exercise such as indoor cycling, yoga, aquatic, or strength and conditioning.
+They also work with a variety of demographics such as children and youth, older adult, special needs, or recreational athletes.
+They establish inclusive, positive environments in their classes.
+In general, group exercise leaders determine and develop exercise sessions, classes, or programs that fit participants’ needs and abilities.
+A growing trend in group exercise is to livestream classes for participants online.
 They use their leadership and communication skills to:

-Group exercise leaders who instruct classes also plan routines and choose appropriate music for class format and audience.
+Group exercise leaders also plan routines and choose appropriate music for class format and participants.
 They:

 Group exercise leaders who work for health clubs may need to:

 Group exercise work is physically and mentally demanding.
-Leaders are constantly moving while coaching and giving instructions out loud.
+Leaders are constantly moving while coaching and giving verbal and non-verbal instructions.
 They are responsible for class safety (ensuring participants perform exercises correctly to prevent injury).

 Early morning, noon hour, evening, and weekend work is common.
-Group exercise leaders spend much of their own time preparing for classes.
+Group exercise leaders spend much of their own time planning and preparing their classes.

 In Alberta, this occupation is part of 1 or more 2006 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.